-The project has been completed.
+The project is completed.
 It enriched the technically sound dialogue between the EU and the German government on climate and agricultural policy.

 -